banner of finescrollsaw website: head of medusa

 4. Amati's scroll saw patterns catalogue, Torino, Italy, c.
 1920.

-Carlo Amati founded his scroll saw fretwork patterns company in Torino, Italy, in 1879.
-Little by little his collection of designs grew to become one of the largest collections in Europe.
-This catalogue is from around 1920 and contains the whole collection of patterns his company had for sale at the time.
-In my opinion these designs do not have the unsurpassed artistic quality of the best produced by Arturo Fumel for Pietro Barelli, but quite a few of them get quite close in originality and beauty.
+Carlo Amati founded his scroll saw and fretwork patterns company in Turin, Italy, in 1879.
+Over time, his collection of designs grew into one of the largest in Europe.
+This particular catalogue, dating from around 1920, contains the entire collection of patterns his company offered for sale at that time.
+While these designs may not match the unparalleled artistic quality of those produced by Arturo Fumel for Pietro Barelli, many come remarkably close in terms of originality and beauty.

 The preface to the catalogue reads (translated from Italian): "Scroll saw art is already 72 years old and continues to be appreciated and chosen by lovers of beauty.
 It is also valued today as the best pastime, for it combines pleasure, elegance and ease.
 On hot summer days, and in the long winter evenings, scroll saw provides a special satisfaction, more than any other hobby.
 So the soldier in the barracks, the sailor on board the ship, the religious in the monastery and the family in the city, they all find in scroll saw the way to spend their leisure time with pleasure.
 And all this appreciation for the art of fretwork is evidenced by the increasing growth of my business.
 The worldwide faithful and devoted clientele have me fully convinced that the treatment given so far to my respected clients, which are the same that make good publicity to my business, is such that if we keep it, we will always have their best confidence and consideration.
 Exporting proves that my designs are well received abroad.
 It will always be my concern to work to maintain L'Arte del traforo torinese the richest and most elegant magazine in its genre.
 The reward is the clientele acquired without much need for ads, proof that my business is able to serve all orders with both product quality and in due time".